DMU Equality Governance

-The responsibility for facilitating and supporting equality and diversity across De Montfort University reside in many of the universities roles and committees.
+The responsibility for facilitating and supporting equality and diversity across De Montfort University resides in many of the university’s roles and committees.

-The Board of Governors at De Montfort University are responsible for ensuring that the university meets its legal duties.
+The Board of Governors at De Montfort University is responsible for ensuring that the university meets its legal duties.
 To support the Governors, the following committees and roles are in place:

 Head of Equality and Diversity

-Dr Christine Nightingale is responsible for managing and leading on the equality legal duties.
+Chris Hall is responsible for managing and leading on the equality legal duties.
 This includes project managing the development of equality schemes and annual reports.
-She also manages the development of staff involvement processes and advises on student involvement activities.
-She supports DMU in the development of its equality schemes and annual reports and also helps the university develop good practice in meeting its legal duties.
+He also manages the development of staff involvement processes and advises on student involvement activities.
+Chris supports DMU in the development of its equality schemes and annual reports and also helps the university develop good practice in meeting its legal duties.

 Equality and Diversity Committee

 The Equality and Diversity Committee is the university's mechanism for discussing the major elements of our equality duties, and also takes reports on equality related activities that work towards continued service and improvement.

 The committee is chaired by a member of DMU's Executive Board.